 FNA to Develop Fraud Portal as a Service

-Why a FNA Fraud Portal
+Overcoming Siloed Defenses: Why a Shared Fraud Portal is Essential

 In today’s technological environment, criminals have the advantage.
 Traditional efforts to contain fraud and scams are carried out in silos, and cross-bank and cross-payment scheme collaboration is not the norm.
-As no individual bank has complete visibility of the money muling network with their payment data alone, individual banks are less effective in building predictive models of fraudulent accounts due to the partial nature of their data.

 About FNA